Qatar Precision Health Institute Organizes ‘Genomics’ Workshop for Primary School Teachers

 Date

-The event was held in partnership with the Ministry of Education and Higher Education

-As part of its ongoing cooperation with the Ministry of Education and Higher Education, Qatar Precision health Institute, a national center for research and implementation under Qatar Foundation, has organized a workshop on genomics for primary school science teachers.
+(MENAFN- BLJ Worldwide) Doha - Qatar 20 October 2024: As part of its ongoing cooperation with the Ministry of Education and Higher Education, Qatar Precision Health Institute, a national center for research and implementation under Qatar Foundation, has organized a workshop on genomics for primary school science teachers.
 The workshop, held at the Ministry on October 3, addressed the concepts of genomics and featured training for teachers on how to leverage interactive genomics stations to familiarize primary school students with the science through the ‘Genome Heroes’ game.

 The workshop focused on introducing the principles of genomics and simplifying information to familiarize primary school students with relevant modern scientific concepts and developments.
 Mrs. Dima Darwish, Head of Scientific Education at Qatar Precision Health Institute, spoke about the importance of genomics, its impact on treating diseases, and its role in developing health care through precision medicine or personalized practices.